anyscale/madewithml.github.io/docs/courses/foundations/linear-regression.md

 ### Optimizer
-When we implemented linear regression with just NumPy, we used batch gradient descent to update our weights.
+When we implemented linear regression with just NumPy, we used batch gradient descent to update our weights (used entire training set).
 But there are actually many different gradient descent [optimization algorithms](https://pytorch.org/docs/stable/optim.html){:target="_blank"} to choose from and it depends on the situation.
 However, the [ADAM optimizer](https://pytorch.org/docs/stable/optim.html#torch.optim.Adam){:target="_blank"} has become a standard algorithm for most cases.

 ```python linenums="1"
 from torch.optim import Adam